Combinatorial principles

 In proving results in combinatorics several useful combinatorial rules or combinatorial principles are commonly recognized and used.

 The rule of sum, rule of product, and inclusion–exclusion principle are often used for enumerative purposes.
 Bijective proofs are utilized to demonstrate that two sets have the same number of elements.
 The pigeonhole principle often ascertains the existence of something or is used to determine the minimum or maximum number of something in a discrete context.

 Many combinatorial identities arise from double counting methods or the method of distinguished element.
 Generating functions and recurrence relations are powerful tools that can be used to manipulate sequences, and can describe if not resolve many combinatorial situations.

 Rule of sum

-The rule of sum is an intuitive principle stating that if there are a possible outcomes for an event (or ways to do something) and b possible outcomes for another event (or ways to do another thing), and the two events cannot both occur (or the two things can't both be done), then there are a + b total possible outcomes for the events (or total possible ways to do one of the things).
+The rule of sum is an intuitive principle stating that if there are a possible outcomes for an event (or ways to do something) and b possible outcomes for another event (or ways to do another thing), and the two events cannot both occur (or the two things cannot both be done), then there are a + b total possible outcomes for the events (or total possible ways to do one of the things).
 More formally, the sum of the sizes of two disjoint sets is equal to the size of their union.